gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/05_operational_security.md

 ##### Timescales for applying mitigations

-If there is evidence to suggest that a vulnerability is being actively exploited in the wild, you should expect your service provider to put mitigations in placeimmediately.
+If there is evidence to suggest that a vulnerability is being actively exploited in the wild, you should expect your service provider to put mitigations in place immediately .
 An initial response may be to signature the vulnerability so that its attempted use can be detected.
 A temporary mitigation may then be put in place while a permanent fix or security update is tested and deployed to the service.

 If there is no evidence that a vulnerability is being actively exploited, you should expect the service provider to prioritise updates based on the impact of the vulnerability.
 Your service provider should commit to applying security updates or other effective mitigations to the service within a defined timescale that is relative to the release of the update.
 You should expect those security updates to be applied as soon as is practical, and not be delayed without good reason.

-An effective approach to configuration and change management (seePrinciple 5.4below), and Secure Development (seePrinciple 7) will allow a cloud provider to test and apply mitigations to their service very quickly.
+An effective approach to configuration and change management (see Principle 5.4 below), and Secure Development (see Principle 7 ) will allow a cloud provider to test and apply mitigations to their service very quickly.
 A cloud provider should therefore be expected to apply mitigations and/or security updates to their service faster than would usually be expected in individual organisations.

 Some providers will treat their commitments as a worst case, so you should also consider statistics of prior performance and published case studies when determining whether a cloud provider meets your needs.

 A cloud provider may also enable you to identify and remediate unpatched vulnerabilities in the services and applications that you have deployed on their platform.
 This includes scanning applications for known vulnerabilities, blocking attacks at the network layer, or detecting vulnerable configuration in your use of the platform.
-SeePrinciple 14: secure use of the servicefor more information.
+See Principle 14: secure use of the service for more information.

 #### Additional considerations